Georgia inmate who came close to execution in 2017 dies

 In 1991, a jury convicted Tharpe of murder in the September 1990 slaying of his sister-in-law, Jacquelyn Freeman, and sentenced him to death.

-In interviews with Tharpe’s legal team years later, juror Barney Gattie, who has since died, freely used the N-word.
+In interviews with Tharpe’s legal team years later, juror Barney Gattie, who has since died, freely used a racial slur in referring to Tharpe.

-“In my experience I have observed that there are two types of black people: 1.
-Black folks and 2.
-(N-words),” Gattie said, according to a sworn statement he signed in 1998.

 Freeman and her husband’s family were “good black folks,” Gattie said but Tharpe, “who wasn’t in the ‘good’ black folks category in my book, should get the electric chair for what he did.”
 He went on to say that his study of the Bible had led him to question “if black people even have souls.”